Soft8Soft/verge3d-wordpress-plugin/readme.txt

 = Use familiar tools =

 We designed Verge3D to be closely integrated with your favorite tools.
-You can create your 3D content in 3ds Max or Blender, and export straight to a web page.
+You can create your 3D content in Blender, 3ds Max, or Maya, and export straight to a web page.
 You can also preview your scene in the browser using the Sneak Peek feature.

 But, of course, aside from the 3D part, there is also web!
 With Verge3D, you can completely forget about building HTML/CSS layouts and JavaScript coding by hand.
 Verge3D perfectly works with WordPress and WooCoommerce, as well as the design software such as Webflow or Google Web Designer.